-ABx and its Indian marketing partner, Rawmin Mining and Industries (Rawmin) have commenced a technical and economic study for the commencement of the Binjour Bauxite project in the Wide Bay Burnett region of central Queensland, based on trucking 200kms to the Export Port of Bundaberg.
+Feasibility.
+ABx and Indian marketing partner, Rawmin Mining and Industries (Rawmin) are conducting a technical and economic study of the Binjour Bauxite project, based on trucking 200kms to the Port of Bundaberg.
+Solutions have been found to port limitations and government is upgrading road capacity for regional development.